smbutterfield/ibmt17-18/_10-intro-part-writing/c2-ex-basic-part-writing.md

 ## Needles in a haystack

 The following excerpt from Bach's Chorale no. 4 (“Es ist das Heil uns Kommen her”, mm.
 9-10) has only one example of a part-writing error discussed above.
-Given his ability, it is likely that he did this intentionally, so our goal is not to judge whether his part-writing was correct, only to see if you can use the methods above to find the error.
-There is also intentional voice-crossing, but this is hidden in the inner voices.
+Given his ability, it is safe to assume that he did this intentionally, so our goal is not to judge whether his part-writing was correct, only to see if you can use the methods above to find the error.
+He also chose to cross voices for a moment, but this is intentional and hidden in the inner voices.

 NOTE: When one voice moves more quickly than the others, you must compare the intervals created on *both* sides to the vertical stacks of the other three voices.

 {% capture ex7 %}X:7
-T:Find the errors
+T:Find the error
 M:4/4
 L:1/4
 Q:1/4=60